Join the Great Kererū Count 18–27 Setpember 2020

 Claim your Kiwi Guardians Toa Manu-Bird Surveyor medal

-After you've recorded your findings and have the Garden Bird Survey code, you can claim your medal.
+After you've completed the bird survey, you can claim your medal.

 Tell us about the birds in your garden: